erikdelange/EXIN-The-Experimental-Interpreter/EXIN language reference.md

 integer_variable ::= 'identifier of variable of type int'

-real_variable ::= 'identifier of variable of type real'
+float_variable ::= 'identifier of variable of type float'

 string_variable ::= 'identifier of variable of type str'